-The Board sets a ROIC target at the beginning of each measurement year, taking into account market conditions and company-specific factors at the time.
-The ROIC target for the first year of the performance period (2021) was 9.0%.
-ROIC is now measured including the impacts of AASB 16 Leases whereas for previous LTI issues AASB 16 did not apply.
+How does the Target Average ROIC performance condition work?
+The Board sets a ROIC target at the beginning of each measurement year, taking into account market conditions and Company-specific factors at the time.
+The ROIC target for the first year of the performance period (2023) was 9%.
 After completion of the three-year measurement period, the average of the actual ROIC over the three years will be compared to the average of the three ROIC targets ('Target Average ROIC').